gcfrxbots/rxbot/README.md

 **Q:** Is this bot purely for song requests?
 **A:** At the moment, yes.
 We do plan to add normal commands later on though, so stay tuned!

+**Q:** Why use Google Play Music instead of the more popular Spotify?
+**A:** A while back, Spotify removed their public API, meaning that Spotify integration in any unauthorized program is impossible.
+Google Play Music, on the other hand, does *not* suck, and has a free-to-use public API.

 ## Credits and Stuff
 [**Rxbots**](https://www.twitch.tv/rxbots) - Sole creator of the bot.